Pan-STARRS Photometric and Astrometric Calibration: Photometry Calibration

 As described above, the instrumental magnitude and the calibrated magnitude are related by arithmetic magnitude offsets which account for effects such as the instrumental variations and atmospheric attenuation.

 From the collection of measurements, we can generate an average magnitude for a single star (or other object):

-We find that the color difference of the different chips can be ignored, and set the value of $A$ to 0.0.
+We find that the color difference of the different chips can be ignored, and set the color-trend slope to 0.0.
 Note that we only use a single mean airmass extinction term for all exposures -- the difference between the mean and the specific value for a given night is taken up as an additional element of the atmospheric attenuation.

 We write a global $\chi^2$ equation which we attempt to minimize by finding the best mean magnitudes for all objects and the best $M_{\rm cal}$ offset for each exposure:

 If everything were fitted at once and allowed to float, this system of equations would have $N_{exposures} + N_{stars} \sim 2 \times 10^5 + N \times 10^9$ unknowns.
 We solve the system of equations by iteration, solving first for the best set of mean magnitudes in the assumption of zero clouds, then solving for the clouds implied by the differences from these mean magnitudes.
 Even with 1-2 magnitudes of extinction, the offsets converge to the milli-magnitude level within 8 iterations.